 Known for his “agile character tenor” and “over-the-top committed” portrayals, tenor Dylan Anthony Morrongiello is an emerging force in the highly sought-after supporting repertoire of the operatic canon.
-During the 2021-2022 season, Mr. Morrongiello will join the rosters of the Lyric Opera of Chicago covering Monostatos in The Magic Flute, and The Metropolitan Opera covering the Dean of the Faculty in Cinderella, Don Curzio in Le nozze di Figaro, Player 2 in Brett Dean’s Hamlet, and Sellem in The Rake’s Progress.
+During the 2021-2022 season, Mr. Morrongiello will join the rosters of the Lyric Opera of Chicago covering Monostatos in The Magic Flute, and The Metropolitan Opera making his debut singing the Dean of the Faculty in Cinderella and covering Don Basilio and Don Curzio in Le nozze di Figaro, Player 2 in Brett Dean’s Hamlet, and Sellem in The Rake’s Progress.

 Mr. Morrongiello’s recent scheduled engagements included his debut with the prestigious Opera Theatre of Saint Louis, where he was scheduled to perform the role of Dr. Blind in Die Fledermaus (COVID19) and cover the roles of Elder Hayes and Little Bat in Carlyle Floyd’s Susannah (COVID19).
 In the 2019-20 season, he made his debut in the roles of St. Brioche in The Merry Widow and Borsa in Rigoletto with St. Petersburg Opera, made a company debut with Cincinnati Song Initiative, performing songs of John Musto at Ithaca College, and was scheduled to make his role and company debut at First Coast Opera, singing various roles in The Little Prince (COVID19).
 In the summer of 2021, Mr. Morrongiello returned to St. Petersburg Opera as Beppe in Pagliacci.